niko/goconfd/README.md

 A goconfd server configured to redirect to a master will pull the complete configuration file from the master and store versions of it.
 So a local backup of the configuration will exist on each server.

-A slave goconfd will not server any requests by itself.
+A slave goconfd will not serve any requests by itself.
 So the apps must be configured to handle the absence of the goconfd service.
 I decided to fail explicitly rather then gloss over the failure.
 Time will tell if this is the right decision.

 FAQ
 ---

 * Why not mustache?
   In my first attempts to port even simple configurations from chef to goconfd I realized that the template engine must support at least some helpers.
 With Mustache helpers are bound to the values which are filled into the template.
-As in goconfd the values are just what's supported by JSON I see no way who helpers should be possible.
+As in goconfd the values are just what's supported by JSON I see no way how helpers should be possible.
 I'd like to be proven wrong on this.
 * Can I have helper X?
   Sure.
 Post a github issue.
 Or even better fork & pull request.